-The management not only ensures the safety of the residents and the centre, it also tries to make the residents ' lives as pleasant as possible during their stay at the centre.
+The management ensures the safety of the residents and the centre and tries to make their lives as pleasant as possible during their stay there.

 1. Reception

-As soon as a foreign national arrives in a closed centre, they are received and taken care of by the various teams.
+As soon as a arrives in a closed centre, the various teams receive and take care of them.
 The teams identify the person, by taking a photograph and fingerprints, carry out a medical consultation to detect possible infectious diseases, determine the diet, inventory their possessions, search for and seize dangerous objects, etc.

 2. Legal assistance

 Legal assistance should be available to residents if they want it.
 Contacts with lawyers must be facilitated.
-A free attorney is provided if the resident does not have financial resources.
+A lawyer is provided if the resident does not have financial resources.

 3. Worship